roytang/blog/content/replies/2011/01/c1d0s60/index.md

 - gaming
 ---

 Really?
-Did you get that from the multiple game of the year awards it garnered? :p\n\nDunno whether bnet is "shitty" or not but I've personally logged more than 500 games online, and I'm no pro just a casual player mostly.
-Hundreds of games are ongoing at any one time on bnet, I'm not sure under what definition of shitty that qualifies.\n\nTldr sc2 is an awesome game
+Did you get that from the multiple game of the year awards it garnered? :p

+Dunno whether bnet is "shitty" or not but I've personally logged more than 500 games online, and I'm no pro just a casual player mostly.
+Hundreds of games are ongoing at any one time on bnet, I'm not sure under what definition of shitty that qualifies.

+Tldr sc2 is an awesome game